wp-plugins/svg-support/readme.txt

 = 2.0 =

-* Add admin settings page with instructions plus options for restricting to admin use only and setting a custom CSS target class.
+* Added an admin settings page with instructions plus options for restricting to admin use only and setting a custom CSS target class.
 * Whole plugin completely re-written and re-structured.
 * Added option to restrict SVG uploads to administrators only.
 * Added field for custom CSS target class.